-Chicago-based Related Midwest has announced that Frank Monterisi will join its senior executive leadership team as Chief Operating Officer (COO), a newly created role in the firm.
-Monterisi comes to Related Midwest after working for New York City-based Related Companies, the parent company of Related Midwest, for the past 12 years, most recently as its Senior Vice President of Development.
+Chicago-based Related Midwest has announced that Frank Monterisi will join its senior executive leadership team as chief operating officer (COO), a newly created role in the firm.
+Monterisi comes to Related Midwest after working for New York City-based Related Companies, the parent company of Related Midwest, for the past 12 years, most recently as its senior vice president of development.

 As Related Midwest’s COO, Monterisi will report to Curt Bailey, president of Related Midwest, and lead the day-to-day operations and development for the firm’s growing portfolio of master-planned, mixed-use, mixed-income and market rate developments in Chicago.
 This includes overseeing the development of 725 W. Randolph St. and 900 W. Randolph St. in the West Loop; 400 Lake Shore Drive and One Bennett Park in Streeterville; Lathrop on the North Side and Roosevelt Square on the Near West Side; and the 62-acre downtown mixed-use community, The 78.
-Monterisi will also lead affordable housing development in the region, a priority segment for Related Midwest, who has built, rehabilitated and managed more than 10,000 affordable housing units.
+Monterisi will also lead affordable housing development in the region, a priority segment for Related Midwest, which has built, rehabilitated and managed more than 10,000 affordable housing units.

-“We’re thrilled to have Frank Monterisi join Related Midwest as a key partner for our senior executive team, helping us to scale and manage operations as we focus intently on expanding and diversifying our portfolio,” said Bailey.
+“We’re thrilled to have Frank Monterisi join Related Midwest as a key partner for our senior executive team, helping us to scale and manage operations as we focus intently on expanding and diversifying our portfolio,” said Curt Bailey.
 “With transformative developments proposed and pending throughout Chicago, Related Midwest will benefit from Frank’s experience in successfully executing the complexities of large-scale urban projects across asset classes.
 Frank understands the nuances of our growth strategy and he is deeply committed to Related Midwest’s success.”

 Monterisi is well-versed in the city’s downtown real estate market.
-Between 2010 and 2014, he commuted back and forth from New York City to help Bailey lead the launch of Related Midwest’s first luxury rentals: 500 Lake Shore Drive and OneEleven, both of which set records for the fastest lease-ups in the Chicago apartment market.
+Between 2010 and 2014, he commuted back and forth from New York City to help Bailey lead the launch of Related Midwest’s first luxury rentals, 500 Lake Shore Drive and OneEleven, both of which set records for the fastest lease-ups in the Chicago apartment market.

-“I’ve always loved Chicago, from its industrial history, to its world-class architecture, to its thoughtful urban planning, which embraces Lake Michigan and, as of late, the Chicago River,” said Monterisi.
+“I’ve always loved Chicago, from its industrial history, to its world-class architecture, to its thoughtful urban planning, which embraces Lake Michigan, and, as of late, the Chicago River,” said Frank Monterisi.
 “This is an exciting time in Related Midwest’s history, as it delivers more mixed-income residences and neighborhoods, like Lathrop and The 78, that will shape the future of urban living and celebrate innovation, community, design and diversity.
-I share Curt’s vision for growing the firm and look forward to working together with all the partners and team members at Related Midwest in building and operating our world class developments and projects.”
+I share Curt’s vision for growing the firm and look forward to working together with all the partners and team members at Related Midwest in building and operating our world-class developments and projects.”

 Monterisi is currently a board member of the Long Island City Partnership, YMCA of Greater New York, Jacob Riis Settlement House and Arts in the Armed Forces, and is active in other philanthropic organizations.
 Prior to joining Related Companies, Monterisi served as a captain in the U.S. Marine Corps for six years and served in Operation Enduring Freedom in Afghanistan.
 He holds an MBA from Harvard Business School and a Bachelor of Science in History from the U. S. Naval Academy, where he graduated with honors and distinction.